 Understanding Medicare Open Enrollment

 The rules regarding Medicare, the government’s health insurance program for senior citizens or those who have special needs, are confusing enough.
 The open enrollment period adds another layer of uncertainty for those who need the services offered.
-The term “open enrollment period” is also used for those signing up for the Affordable Care Act, so be care not to confuse that period when you mean to sign up for Medicare or change you plan.
+The term “open enrollment period” is also used for those signing up for the Affordable Care Act, so be careful not to confuse that period when you mean to sign up for Medicare or change you plan.

 The Open Enrollment Period